-USCs flagship campus is located at Sippy Downs on the beautiful Sunshine Coast.
+USCs flagship campus is located on the beautiful Sunshine Coast.
 The Sunshine Coast is one of Australia’s prime tourist destinations as well as a great place to live, offering a relaxed lifestyle centred around pristine white-sand beaches, stunning hinterland and subtropical forests and plenty of sunshine.
-The area also boasts diverse cafes, restaurants and entertainment venues as well as local markets and friendly residents who enjoy an active, outdoor lifestyle.
+The area also boasts diverse cafes, restaurants and entertainment venues as well as local markets and residents who enjoy an active, outdoor lifestyle.

 USC campuses are lively, diverse places with plenty of activities and events.
 Whether it’s live music, market days, expos, or just a regular day, USC offers a great environment in which to work.